 Flat-bed Equipment - The operator loads your vehicle on the back of a truck.
 This is the only way your S2000 should be transported.
 When you contact the towing agency, inform them that you have an S2000 and that a flat-bed is required.
 Wheel Lift Equipment - The tow truck uses two pivoting arms that go under the tires (front or rear) and lift them off the ground.
 The other two tires remain on the ground.
 Because the S2000 sits so low, the body could come in contact with the ground and be damaged.
 This method of towing is unacceptable.
 Sling-type Equipment - The tow truck uses metal cables with hooks on the ends.
 These hooks go around parts of the frame or suspension and the cables lift that end of the car off the ground.
 Your car's suspension and body can be seriously damaged.
 This method of towing is unacceptable.

-Technical Information

 The diagrams in this section give you the dimensions and capacities of your Honda, and the locations of the identification numbers.
-The expla-nations of several electronic and mechanical systems on your Honda are for the more technically-oriented owner.
+It also includes information you should know about your vehicle's tires and emissions control systems.

-Identification Numbers 242
+Identification Numbers .
+250

-Specifications 244
+Specifications .
+252

 DOT Tire Quality Grading

-(U.S. Vehicles) 246
+(U.S. Vehicles) .
+254

-Treadwear
+Treadwear .
+254

-Traction 246
+Traction .
+254

-Temperature 247
+Temperature .
+255

-Oxygenated Fuels 248
+Oxygenated Fuels

-Driving in Foreign Countries 249

-Emissions Controls 250

-The Clean Air Act 250

-Crankcase Emissions Control

-System 250
+System

-Evaporative Emissions Control

-System 250
+System

-Exhaust Emissions Controls
+Exhaust Emissions Controls 259 PGM-FI System 259

-PGM-FI System 25.

-Ignition Timing Control
+Ignition Timing Control System

-System 251

 Secondary Air Injection

-System 25.
+System

-Three Way Catalytic

-Converter 253
+Converter

-Replacement Parts 253

-Three Way Catalytic Converter
+Three Way Catalytic Converter 260 State Emission Testing